 Students will give an oral presentation (preferably complemented by PowerPoint) than lasts not longer than 15 minutes.
 Following the presentation, 5 minutes will be allotted for questions.
 The presentation timing will be strictly enforced, so students are strongly advised to practice the talk to focus on the most significant content given the available time.
 A moderator will periodically alert students of the remaining time.

-The manner of presentation is important.
+The manor of presentation is important.
 Professional dress is expected.
 Students should attempt to effectively use PowerPoint to complement and enhance their oral remarks.
 This could mean displaying tables or figures from a research paper, examples of psychological assessments, or pictures of equipment or internship sites.
 Students should avoid placing large chunks of text on slides and then simply reading the information.
 It is advisable for students to solicit feedback from the faculty sponsor on a draft version of the presentation.

 The focus of the presentation will be different depending on the type of capstone.
 Below are the specific requirements.